kydzoster/symbols/README.md

     - Try and submit the form with one of the input fields missing - you will get an error saying *'Please fill out this field'*.
     - Fill out the form and click on 'Add Symbol', you will be directed to 'Home' page and flash message will appear saying {symbol_name} has been successfuly added to {country_name}.

+7. **searchbar**
+    - When you use searchbar on index page or any other page where searchbar is accessible, you type in Country name, if typed any other name it will say *This name is not in our DataBase, would you like to **add** it?*

 ## DEPLOYMENT